Sustainability

 Since 2017, POKKA SAPPORO Food & Beverage has actively engaged in work style reforms; with the introduction of measures such as flextime, teleworking, and work-interval systems, the company sought to use time and space more effectively.
 One year later, data showed that these measures had succeeded in reducing working hours by the equivalent of a day a month for each employee.

 Efforts are being made with human resources programs to reduce excess labor time, to correspond to various laws and regulations including the Labor Standards Law.
-Sapporo Breweries promotes reduction of excess labor time through its activities for work style reform.
-Various measures such as no overtime days, super flextime programs and telecommuting have been incorporated to create a corporate culture that efficiently enables high performance.

 Fixed date Target figures